spatie/string/README.md

 composer require spatie/string
 ```

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Kruikstraat 22, 2018 Antwerp, Belgium.

-All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Usage

 First you must wrap a native string in a String-object.
 This can be done with the `string`-function.